 Temples are considered holy places and physical affection such as kissing is not favoured here.

-The staff at the entrance of temples will ask you if they are menstruating because it’s considered unclean to be at the temple during this time.
+The staff at the entrance of temples will ask you if they are menstruating as it’s considered unclean to be at the temple during this time.

 When visiting temples, both men and women must dress modestly.
 Wear a sarong or something below the knee and cover your shoulders.
 Sarongs are usually available for loan when visiting temples.